 The Shorty Social Good Awards is an international awards program that honors the impactful work organizations are doing.
 It was created to raise global awareness around influential brands, agencies and nonprofits and the work they do to make the world a better place.

-Starlight VR won a a Gold distinction in the Virtual Reality category under Shorty’s Video Content classification.
+Starlight VR won a Gold distinction in the Virtual Reality category under Shorty’s Video Content classification.
 We’re proud to join other honorees in our category, including The Magic Snow Globe by RPA, American Honda Motor Co., Inc. and X-Ray Fashion by MANND, Connect4Climate, Vulcan Productions, Alcantara, Molamil and Awe.

 Since 2018, Starlight has delivered 1,371 Starlight VR headsets to 310 hospitals in the US with an estimated impact on 18,927 children in 48 states.